 - Gene mutations

-You must pass the final exam and the microbiology practical component of this unit to pass the entire unit.
+You must pass the final exam and the microbiology practical component of this subject to pass the entire subject.
 The final exam mark only counts if you pass the microbiology practical component.

 This subject introduces the interrelated topics of genetics, immunology and microbiology.
 It covers the structure, replication and colonial growth of a range of micro-organisms of significance to health, industry and the environment.
 It also explores the methods used to safely examine, isolate, transfer and culture micro-organisms.
 You will study this in conjunction with an introduction to the mammalian immune system.
 You will study inheritance, genetic transmission, Mendelian inheritance, Mendelian principles in humans, and also the chromosomal basis of inheritance and gene mutations.